June-Skeeter/Module1_GEOS270/docs/Application_Part2.md

 - Change the coordinate system of your layer

 **4)** Calculating Population Density
-- See the material impact of
+- See the material impact of different projections

 ---